Everton, Bedfordshire: History

 The name Everton comes from Old English and means farmstead where wild boars are seen.

 St Mary's Church is substantially 12th century although the tower, nave clerestory and south porch are 15th century.
 It is built of coursed ironstone and cobblestones with ashlar dressings.
 In 1974, the tower was damaged by lightning and reduced to two stages from three.
 Corner pinnacles topped with weather vanes were added.

 Everton was enclosed by Act of Parliament in 1802.

 The village is close to the WWII airfield RAF Tempsford.

 Governance

 Everton Parish Council has seven elected members and meets bi-monthly at the village hall.

 Everton is part of Potton ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Everton was administered as part of the Hundred of Biggleswade.

 From 1894 until 1974 the village was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

 Community

-Everton no longer has a shop (it having closed c.
-1995) but is home to a pub, local church, and a primary school.
-There is a large recreation ground which contains both full-sized and five-a-side football pitches, a basketball net, and a fenced-in children's play area.
+Everton no longer has a shop (closed c.
+1995) but has a church and a primary school.
+There is a large recreation ground which contains both full-sized and five-a-side football pitches, a basketball net, and a children's play area.

-Licensing records for the Thornton Arms public house go back to 1822.
+There is one public house, the Thornton Arms, whose licensing records go back to 1822.